-If your child is still young, don’t forget to add baby safe items only and make sure you don’t leave your him unattended while exploring.
-The last thing you want for your baby to have a bad experience or even choke.
-So please do NOT include small pieces to the basket.
+If your child is still young, don’t forget to add baby-safe items only and make sure you don’t leave him unattended while exploring.
+The last thing you want is for your baby to have a bad experience or even choke.
+So please do NOT include small pieces in the basket.

 Normally the basket you use has to be out of natural materials as well.
-Wood or bamboo are the best, in my opinnion.
+Wood or bamboo is the best, in my opinion.

 A sensory basket is a great way to stimulate babies’ senses and to learn more about the world.
 These are also